emacsway/emacsway/en/cache-dependencies.rst

 Suppose, the process P1 has begun transaction with isolation level of "Repeatable read".

-Then the process P2 has begun the transaction, updated data in the DB, invalidated tag T1, and ascuired the lock for the tag T1 until the transaction will be commited.
+Then the process P2 has begun the transaction, updated data in the DB, invalidated tag T1, and ascuired the lock for the tag T1 until the transaction will be committed.

 Process P1 are trying to read the cache with key C1, which is tagged by the tag T1, and is not valid anymore.
 Not being able to read the invalid cache C1, the process P1 receives the outdated data from the DB (remember, the transaction isolation level is "Repeatable read").
 Then the process P1 are trying to create the cache C1, and waiting while the tag T1 will be released.

-When the transaction of process P2 is commited, the process P2 releases the tag T1.
+When the transaction of process P2 is committed, the process P2 releases the tag T1.
 Then the process P1 writes the outdated data into the cache C1.
-There is no ane sense from this locking.
+This locking does not make sense.

 But what will be happened, if we check the status of tag T1 on the cache reading (not writing)?
 Can this approach to change something?